darinz/DL/02_Neural_Network/04_network_topologies.md

 ## Convolutional Layers

+> **Intuition:** Convolutional layers are like a team of detectives, each focusing on a small patch of the image to find clues.
+By sharing parameters, they efficiently detect patterns regardless of position.

 Convolutional layers are designed to exploit spatial locality and translation invariance in data, commonly used for image processing.

 ### Mathematical Foundation

+> **Annotation:** The convolution operation slides a small filter (kernel) over the input, computing a weighted sum at each position.
+This captures local patterns and enables parameter sharing.

 #### 2D Convolution